 - severity of infection

 In some cases, the infection can cause lasting effects.
-For example, Klebsiella pneumonia may permanently impair lung function.
+For example, Klebsiella pneumonia may permanently impair your lung function and is associated with more than a

-Your prognosis is better if you’re treated early.
-It will also lower your risk of life-threatening complications.
+The outlook for people with a K. pneumoniae infection is better if you’re treated early.
+It will also lower your risk of life threatening complications.

 During this time, take all your antibiotics and attend your follow-up appointments.

-Klebsiella pneumoniae (K. pneumoniae) are normally harmless.
-The bacteria live in your intestines and feces, but they can be dangerous in other parts of your body.
+K. pneumoniae is normally harmless.
+The bacteria live in your intestines and feces, but they can be dangerous when they enter other parts of your body.

 Klebsiella can cause severe infections in your lungs, bladder, brain, liver, eyes, blood, and wounds.
-Your symptoms depend on the type of infection.
+Your symptoms depend on your type of infection.

 If you get K. pneumoniae, you’ll need antibiotics.
-Some strains are resistant to drugs, but your doctor can determine which antibiotic will work best.
-Recovery can take several months, but early treatment will improve your prognosis.
+Some strains are resistant to drugs, but a doctor can determine which antibiotic will work best for you.
+Recovery can take several months, but early treatment will improve the outlook for people with a K. pneumoniae infection.